 The I-26 / St. Andrews Road interchange is located in the Seven Oaks and St. Andrews communities and is currently a partial cloverleaf.
 The existing westbound off-ramp providing access to eastbound St. Andrews Road also has a connection to Burning Tree Drive to facilitate the movement of off-ramp traffic to that road and to Fernandina Road.
-The proposed interchange configuration for both RA1 and RA5 Modified is a Single Point Urban Interchange (SPUI).
+The proposed interchange configuration for the RPA and the Refined RPA is a Single Point Urban Interchange (SPUI).
 This SPUI maintains the connection from the westbound off-ramp to Burning Tree Drive, but eliminates the directional loop ramps.
-Westbound St. Andrews Road traffic that currently use the loop on-ramp to eastbound I-26 will now turn left onto an eastbound on-ramp that is joined by a ramp connection for eastbound St. Andrews Road traffic.
-Westbound I-26 traffic that uses the existing loop off-ramp to westbound St. Andrews Road will exit on the same off-ramp as traffic traveling to eastbound St. Andrews Road, and will turn left at the SPUI intersection.
+Westbound St. Andrews Road traffic that currently use the loop on-ramp to eastbound I-26 would now turn left onto an eastbound on-ramp that is joined by a ramp connection for eastbound St. Andrews Road traffic.
+Westbound I-26 traffic that uses the existing loop off-ramp to westbound St. Andrews Road would exit on the same off-ramp as traffic traveling to eastbound St. Andrews Road, and would turn left at the SPUI intersection.
+With the Refined RPA, control of access limits and guidelines were applied at the interchange, which resulted in the full access driveway to Motel 6 to be changed into a right-in/right-out only driveway.
+This, in conjunction with significant vertical differences between the surrounding roadways and the parking lot surfaces at the Motel 6, would likely result in significant impacts to the business.
+Therefore, it was determined that this property would be acquired.

 The I-26 / I-20 interchange is located in the Seven Oaks, St. Andrews and Broad communities and is currently a full cloverleaf.
-RA1 proposes a turbine interchange that would eliminate all loop ramps.
-RA5 Modified proposes a directional interchange that would eliminate two ramps and reconfigure the other loop ramps.
+The RPA and the Refined RPA proposes a turbine interchange that would eliminate all loop ramps.
 Surrounding service roads, including Berryhill Drive, Burning Tree Drive, Browning Road and Frontage Road, would shift slightly to accommodate the new interchange configuration, but access to nearby businesses and residences in the surrounding areas would be maintained.